 Universal Studios Florida

-With kids: Ride the Hogwarts Express to get from King’s Cross Station in “London” to Hogwarts/Hogsmeade at Universal Islands of Adventure.
+Ride the Hogwarts Express to get from King’s Cross Station in “London” to Hogwarts/Hogsmeade at Universal Islands of Adventure.
 We’re all big Harry Potter fans so it was amazing to feel like a bunch of first years off to Hogwarts for the first time!
 The experience is different depending on whether you ride it from King’s Cross to Hogwarts or the other way around.
-But this way is my personal favorite.
-Pro tip- It’s also the best way to get between theme parks without hearing “My legs are tired, carry me.”

-Without kids: Springfield!
-Let’s face it, The Simpsons was *our* show for our generation and my kids just honestly aren’t interested.
-Meanwhile I’m completely geeking out over the recreation of a show that I spent so many hours of my adolescence watching.
+When you’re visiting Universal Orlando without kids, definitely spend some time in Springfield!
+Honestly, The Simpsons is a show for our generation and my kids just honestly aren’t interested.
+Meanwhile, I’m completely geeking out over the recreation of a show that I spent so many hours of my adolescence watching.
 I’m not a huge fan of The Simpsons Ride itself (we have it here at Universal Studios Hollywood, and honestly, I miss Back to the Future) but I will never get over hanging out at Moe’s Tavern drinking Duff Beer, or heading into the Kwik-E-Mart for a Buzz Cola.
 Iconic!

 Universal Islands of Adventure

-Without kids: Honestly, I can’t think of anything specific at Islands of Adventure that would be particularly beneficial to do without kids.
+Honestly, I can’t think of anything specific at Islands of Adventure that would be particularly beneficial to do without kids.
 That said, this depends on the ages (and heights) of your children.
-This is a very thrill-ride heavy park and my almost-tall-as-their-momma 7 and 13 year olds are able to ride pretty much everything.
+This is a very thrill-ride heavy park and my almost-tall-as-their-momma 7 and 13-year-olds are able to ride pretty much everything.
 But if you are usually traveling with very young children and find yourself alone in this park, definitely take advantage of being able to ride some of the more thrilling attractions like The Hulk.

-There’s just so much to experience at Universal Orlando Resort and I still haven’t even seen it all.
-There are great adventures to be had whether visiting with your whole family, a group of friends, or completely solo.
+There’s just so much to experience at Universal Orlando without kids.
+But its also an incredibly family friendly theme park.
+No matter who you’re with, there are great adventures to be had.
 And each time you’ll have a different experience.